artefactual/archivematica/README.md

 For more details, see the [contributing guidelines].

-Read about our [merging process], including branch naming conventions, and make any [documentation update] reflecting the changes introduced by your contribution.
+Read about our guidelines for making [pull requests], including [contribution standards], and make any [documentation updates] reflecting the changes introduced by your contribution.

+Our [Contributors Portal] contains useful background information and instructions on translations in Archivematica.

-You might have questions about the history of developement decisions: find answers in the [Architectural Decisions Record].
+You might have questions about the history of development decisions: find answers in the [Architectural Decisions Record].

-The [Wiki] currently holds the release notes and previous developer facing documentation.
+Our current release notes are available on GitHub.
+Release notes from version 0.6 to 1.17.1 are available in [RELEASENOTES file].

 ## Reporting an issue

 Issues related to Archivematica, the Storage Service, or any related repository can be filed in the [Issues] repository.

+Read our guide about [issue reporting].

 ### Security